 The article suggests that so-called “rare breed” or heritage breed conservation is humankind doing Mother Nature a favor by domesticating certain indigenous species and by introducing invasive species to her ecosystems, as if nothing existed (or at least nothing worth conserving) before our intervention, as if no species were harmed or hunted to extinction in the process of converting and maintaining once pristine ecosystems into farmland.
-In reality, farmers wreaked havoc on ecosystems and systematically killed off other animals that posed a threat or nuisance to their livestock investments.
-And the process continues today, particularly on so-called pasture-based or free-range farms, which require more land use and more confrontations with indigenous species.
+In reality, farmers wreaked havoc on ecosystems and systematically killed off other animals who posed a threat or nuisance to their livestock investments.
+And the process continues today, particularly on so-called pasture-based or free-range farms, which require more land use and therefore result in more displacement of native animal species.

 Even the Livestock Conservancy admits that heritage is “largely a term of art and not science.”
 But are “rare” and “heritage” really terms of art or just euphemisms strategically branded for an affluent and highly lucrative niche market, which the conservancy claims is needed “to secure the term in the food and agricultural marketplaces so that it becomes a term that consumers can rely upon.”
 In other words, the motivation is about manipulating consumer perceptions, not conservation.
 And the brand is built upon a story about animal “martyrs” who we must kill and eat in order to ultimately save from extinction: “Most heritage breeds are also endangered breeds, so by defining Heritage it allows for the reintroduction of these breeds to the marketplace as the cultural and culinary treasures that they are.”